 Sometimes we may have different pipelines that require more resources like CPU, Memory to execute the pipeline.
 It’s an excellent approach to separate the heavy pipelines from the small projects.
 To avoid overloading the Runner and causing a bad experience for developers.

-One Runner can have multiples tags or no tags at all.
+One Runner can have multiple tags or no tags at all.

 It’s worth remembering that Gitlab Runner Tag is an optional configuration.
-At the same time, we can assign multiples Tags for one specific Runner.
+At the same time, we can assign multiple Tags for one specific Runner.